flowcontrol12/docu/docs/04-User-Guide/10-Settings/07-General/01-Integrations/05-External-Destinations.md

 - **Headers** - HTTP header parameters sending in the request to the server.
 - **Authorization** - Authorization type when accessing the server.
 Options to choose from: no authorization (noAuth), authorization by user and password (basicAuth) and authorization by token (bearerToken).
 - **Options** - SSL protocol use on/off switch
 - **Custom Payload** - feature for advanced users, that allows to create custom REST API payloads using predefined placeholders for data from the Sycope system
+    - All common alert fields are available in the Placeholders menu
+    - All additional fields can be referenced using the syntax `[(${result.FIELDNAME)]`, for example `[(${result.clientIp)]`

 ![Custom Payload](assets_05-External%20Destinations/custom-payload.png)